Dederang BESS

 To support the planning and approvals process for a Battery Energy Storage System (BESS), technical specialists conduct detailed environmental assessments to evaluate potential impacts and identify appropriate mitigation measures.

-For the Dederang BESS, these assessments include:
+For the Dederang BESS, these assessments included:

 A Cultural Heritage Management Plan (CHMP) has also been prepared and approved for the Project.